Dr. Damon Friedman

 In 2011, Damon accompanied by his wife Dayna, established SOF Missions, a faith-based non-profit organization serving locally and globally.
 SOF Missions has served an estimated 65,000 people through various projects.
 As an active Spec Ops warrior, who has experienced the darkest hours of combat, Damon knows first hand the struggles of veterans returning home and led him to create the next mission project.

 Damon then produced the film Surrender Only to ONE, a faith-based film following true-life stories of elite combat warriors.
-Along with the film, SOF Missions established The Surrender Project: A 3-step holistic program dedicated to helping veterans battle PTSD and find their true purpose after combat.
+Along with the film, SOF Missions established The Resiliency Project: A 4-Phase holistic program dedicated to helping veterans battle PTSd and find their true purpose after combat.

 Damon was born and raised in downtown Los Angeles.
 After finding himself as a juvenile delinquent, Damon took an oath to change the trajectory of his life.
 He channeled his energy and became a track and field Junior Olympian for the US., which led to a full scholarship in college.
 Once Damon graduated, he answered the call to go into the military.
 Ultimately, he found his passion to help people, particularly veterans.
 His national efforts were recognized by the Department of Defense and he was selected as the 2018 Spirit of Hope Award winner, named for entertainer Bob Hope.
 Whether giving a dynamic message or helping orphans in third world countries, Damon is passionate about making an atomic impact in the world.